lukehutch/serverx/README.md

 Vert.x, by using internal compilation and caching of HTML templates, by using `MethodHandle` to perform reflective access only at server startup time, etc.

+Serverx is a new project, and works fine for the author's purposes, but has not yet been tested widely.

 ## Setting up routes

 When you start the Serverx server, it will scan the classes in your project (using [ClassGraph](https://github.com/classgraph/classgraph))